MediaArea/MediaConch/GlobalArchitecture.md

 # PREFORMA Global Architecture

-PREFORMA strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.
+MediaArea's Conch strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.

 ## Architecture schema

 ![Global Architecture Schema](./GlobalArchitecture.png)

 ## Common to all elements